jlangch/venice/doc/readme/pdf.md

      Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum."""))

-  ; evaluate the template, render, and save it
+  ; render the PDF, and save it
   (-<> text
        (pdf/text-to-pdf <> :font-size 10 :font-weight 300)
        (io/spit "text2pdf-example.pdf" <>))